A Personal and Professional Passion

-Tom O’Malley, PT, at the UPMC Centers for Rehab Services: Monroeville – Corporate One, helped David make a full recovery.
+Tom O’Malley, PT, at UPMC Rehabilitation Institute: Monroeville – Corporate One, helped David make a full recovery.
 He designed a custom rehab plan and safely returned David to his active lifestyle.

 “To this day, I'm so thankful for following Tom's plan as outlined, because I believe that was the key.
 Beyond the procedures, I think following the post-op plan was the biggest part of my success with both operations,” said David.

 After his surgeries, David’s mental health became just as vital as the physical.
 To avoid becoming lazy as he healed, David walked the roads of the Woodland Hills area twice a day.

 “During this rehab time, it was common to see me out there walking.
 My arm was in a sling with a pillow, so people would be going by just beeping the horn.
 Many people who didn’t know me came to know me just from seeing me on this regular walking routine for months.
 The community quickly came to know me as the ‘Forrest Gump of Woodland Hills.’”